Eligibility and Entry Requirements

 The gallery reserves the right to disqualify any piece of work if the artist has not adhered to the rules.

-Although artists may choose to withdraw their work from the competition any payments made are non-refundable.
+Although artists may choose to withdraw their work from the Prize any payments made are non-refundable.